Sit to Head Back Flip

-At this point in your progression, you should be confident at flying up off the net in a head-down orientation, controlling any movements, and also have been trained to fly both the sit-to-head front flip and the sit-to-head cartwheel transitions.
-Now you are ready to begin learning the sit-to-head backflip maneuver.
+At this point in your progression, you should be confident at flying up off the net in the Head Down orientation, controlling your movements, and also have been trained to fly both the Sit to Head Front Flip and the Sit to Head cartwheel transitions.
+Now you are ready to begin learning the Sit to Head Back Flip.

-You will start in the center of the tunnel in a neutral sit-flying position.
-For your early transitions, your instructor will manage the speed of the wind so it is appropriate for the orientations but not so high that you gain any altitude during the move.
-Your instructor will be assisting you early on and will aim to keep you approximately waist to chest height above the net.
-Your head-down position must be very solid and you should be comfortable with the sit-to-sit backflip transition.
-These elements will set you up for a more successful sit-to-head transition.
+You will start in the center of the tunnel in a neutral Sit flying position.
+For your early transitions, your Instructor will manage the speed of the wind so it is strong enough for the vertical orientations but not fast enough that it will cause you to gain altitude during the movement.
+Your Instructor will be assisting you early on and will aim to keep you approximately waist to chest height above the net.
+Your Head Down position must be very solid so that as you transition, you are able to find your vertical position without causing drive to move away from the center of the tunnel.

 Post-flight questions / suggestions